General Overview | Northwest Zone | Southwest Zone | Willamette Zone | Central Zone & Northeast Zones | Oregon Fishing

 Portland area anglers should have plenty of opportunities to land a winter steelhead in 2014 as ocean survival continues to be good and management changes geared at expanding opportunities appear to be taking hold.
 Winter steelhead begin moving through the Willamette system during winter months, with the lower river fishery beginning in late November and early December.
 The native late-run winter steelhead start migrating upstream during the latter part of February and continue into early May.

-Wild winter steelhead returns over Willamette Falls for the last five years averaged over 5,000 fish in Oregon City with 7,616 returning last year.
-Hatchery returns to the Clackamas and Sandy rivers have been increasing in recent years with Clackamas Hatchery collecting an above average number (1,244) of returning adult in 2012 after shifting to wild broodstock.
+Wild winter steelhead returns over Willamette Falls for the last five years averaged over 6,000 fish in Oregon City with 4,944 returning last year.
+Hatchery returns to the Clackamas and Sandy rivers have been increasing in recent years with Clackamas Hatchery collecting a record number (1,947) of returning adults in 2013 after shifting to wild broodstock.

 All indications are that opportunities should be plentiful in the Willamette Zone for the dedicated angler.